Sehilius/EasyDialogue-UE5/README.md

 ## Setup Guide

-Classes to be used are the one's inside the "UserClasses" folder.
+Classes to be customized are the one's inside the "UserClasses" folder.
 Here, the widgets, BP_EasyDialogueAudioHandler and empty settings and a style table are provided.
 You can edit these like you want.
 If necessary, you can also edit the functionality of the classes inside the "PluginFunctionality" folder.

 ### Dialogues